 Ostro writes: “If you are multi-booting with other Linuxes and Windows, you might find a problem, when you update/upgrade Ubuntu (maybe with other Linuxes too) sometime now, it’d stop “seeing” other distros and Windows.”

-Precisely my issue.
+Exactly my issue.

-So, for the moment, Ubuntu 22.04 (or more accurately GRUB in Ubuntu 22.04) does not detect any other operating system during or after install.
 Ubuntu’s Julian Andres Klode acknowledges that this is “…a bit controversial and the outcome is not necessarily in the best interest of our users”.

 One workaround (for now) is to add GRUB_DISABLE_OS_PROBER=false to /etc/default/grub like so:

-Hit save, then run sudo update-grub to let it do its thing.
+Hit save then run sudo update-grub to let it do its thing.

 Finally, reboot and et voila: a GRUB menu with stuff in it:

-It’s a tough situation.
-Ubuntu’s devs are considering whether to re-enable os-prober (“ugh”); to only run os-prober once, during install time (as other Linux distros do); or even creating a new GRUB module “that goes through the UEFI boot options and creates a submenu, then sets BootNext and resets the machine when you select an item”.
+Ubuntu’s devs are mulling whether to re-enable os-prober; to only run os-prober once during install time (as other Linux distros do); or create a brand new GRUB module to go “…through the UEFI boot options and creates a submenu, then sets BootNext and resets the machine when you select an item”.

 Thanks Ostro